tweag/haskell-training/material/webapi.md

 All these similarly defined `Id`s really call for a refactoring unifying them in a single type.

 Still, we want to keep them distinct at the type level.
+This way, the type system will help us avoid any confusion among them.

 We could use a [phantom type](https://wiki.haskell.org/Phantom_type), a type variable which is not referring to anything at the value level